christeenamjoy/cogent-labs-codetest/README.md

 * Test cases is added to only the main components. <70% coverage.
 * Tried to add autocomplete feature but not completed.
 * Shimmer UI is added after adding the loading text, so some of the test cases are based on loading text.
+* Monitoring tool is not Integrated.
+I would be using Sentry for  error monitoring and logging tool, Since It provides real-time error tracking, performance monitoring, and issue resolution workflows.
+It also has features like release tracking, event grouping, and user tracking, making it an ideal choice for tracking errors and issues in a production application.